Orange-OpenSource/python-ngsild-client/README.md

 The corresponding JSON-LD [payload](https://github.com/Orange-OpenSource/python-ngsild-client/blob/master/samples/gettingstarted.json) has been generated.

-## Async Client
+## Asynchronous Client

-Alternatively you can prefer the Asynchronous Client, typically when you user interactivity is not needed and seeking for performance - i.e. writing a real-time NGSI-LD agent.
+Alternatively you can prefer the Asynchronous Client, typically when user interactivity is not needed and seeking for performance - i.e. writing a real-time NGSI-LD agent.

 ```python